Tongans in Hawaii

 Tongans in Hawaii are residents of Hawaii who are of Tongan descent.
 The Tongan community in Hawaii traces its origins to migration patterns shaped by Tonga’s kinship-based society and historical dynasties, with the first significant settlement in Laie, O'ahu, in 1916.
 Tongan migration to Hawaii increased during the 20th century as part of broader Pacific labor movements, and continued through changes in U.S. immigration policy.

 Tongans in Hawaii have faced challenges including economic hardship, discrimination, limited educational support, and issues of social stratification.
 The community maintains strong cultural ties to Tonga through remittances, cultural festivals, and support during crises, such as natural disasters and the COVID-19 pandemic.

-Despite barriers related to language access and demographic classification, Tongans in Hawaii contribute to the state’s diversity and serve as a link between Tonga and the broader Pacific diaspora.

 History

+Before the 20th century

 Tongan society is structured by complex kinship and status systems, with historical roots traced back to the first Tu'i Tonga around 950 AD.
 Over the centuries, power shifted among three royal dynasties: Tu'i Tonga, Tu'i Ha'atakalaua, and Tu'i Kanokupolu, with significant changes in the late 18th and 19th centuries consolidating royal authority.
 Social rank, inheritance, and kinship continue to influence community organization, ceremonies, and migration patterns, as seen in the ongoing ties between Tonga and its diaspora in places like Hawaii.

 Tongan migration to Hawaii took place within the broader context of labor recruitment and social change that began after the first European contact in 1778.
 Following the overthrow of the Hawaiian Kingdom in 1893 and annexation by the United States in 1898, plantation owners in the 19th and early 20th centuries brought contract laborers from across Asia and the Pacific, including Tongans, to work under harsh conditions enforced by policies like the Masters and Servants Act of 1850.